 Today’s high-value organization invests a big budget into data analytics.
 As of 2019 alone, according to Gartner, an estimated 44 Billion Dollars were alone were spent by the organization.
 The spending was performed to integrate big data analytics into their existing databases with only aim to implement data curation.
 Harnessing and leveraging data to resolve critical business problems is a top priority of influential organizations today.
 In a single given time, organizations only utilize 20% of their data, and the rest of it is scattered across several data storage units.

 Data volumes are growing at an exponential rate and spread across heterogeneity of data sources.
 The data is required at an appropriate time has become a relatively costly and time-consuming process.
 Data Curation involves the process of manual cataloging and data sources integration before analytics tools do their part.
-Then, the challenges include eliminating empty fields and duplicated data, misspellings issues, columns split, and enriching data from external third party sources to provide more context to the data.
+Then, the challenges include eliminating empty fields and duplicated data, misspellings issues, columns split, and enriching data from external third-party sources to provide more context to the data.

 Let dig deep into the Challenges that organizations usually face with having tons of data and best-recommended practices that are required to be adapted to have the data secure and efficiently secured within the prescribed time limit.

 Data Accuracy is one of the mightiest challenges faced during the entire data life cycle.
 If the primary source data is not accurate, the whole building block build over the data will fall like Jenga blocks.
 The wrong decisions performed over the data will prove to be a disaster for any management, and this is what the majority of the organization faces in current times.
 Data Inaccuracy can ripple the data during creation, acquisition, cleaning, and even during the data annotation.
-For example, if a healthcare data for old age persons has inaccurate information regarding medical history, a wrong decision based on the wrong history could lead to severe consequences.
+For example, if healthcare data for old-age persons has inaccurate information regarding medical history, a wrong decision based on the wrong history could lead to severe consequences.

 Duplication is a challenge faced when the same set of information exists over the different data sources.
 The data transformation might change one source and leave the other, and using the wrong data, later on, can turn out to be another disaster in the waiting.

 Personally Identifiable Information or PII means the personal information available within the data.
 This is to be used for later data curation.
 Once a clear understanding of PII is available, various approaches have to be applied to separate personal information from the rest of the data.
 There are usually two approaches to perform De-Identification.
-It is either scrambling the personal information where the data gets replaced with a gibberish date or to remove the data physically.
+It is either scrambling the personal information where the data gets replaced with a gibberish date or removing the data physically.

 Security & Privacy